 Got a morning to spend in Winter Park?
 My first recommendation is the idyllic, historic Hannibal Square.
 A quiet and compact street just blocks from centralized Park Avenue, Hannibal Square feels cozy.
 With its brick-lined streets and cute cafes, it’s worth the short walk just to experience the area’s ambience.
 (Editor’s note: Hannibal Square played a significant role in Central Florida’s African American history and culture, which you can learn more about at the Hannibal Square Heritage Center.)

-Discover: African American History in Orlando
+Discover: African American History & Culture in Orlando

 We headed to CFS Coffee Shop, a Colombian cafe born of the coffee-bean farmer passion of the Andes Mountains.
 Beyond an incredible cup of coffee, CFS offers healthy breakfast and lunch options.
 Since it was early in our day, we chose to grab some breakfast.
 CFS has a varied menu giving you so many tasty ways to start your day, from traditional Columbian breakfast arepas to more health-conscious options like tofu scrambles and protein smoothie bowls, and crowd favorites like avocado toast.